CumulusNetworks/docs/content/guides/production-ready-automation/Integration-Guide.md

 ### Customize the CI Pipeline

-Gitlab CI uses a configuration file contained in the project files to define the pipeline.
+Gitlab CI uses a configuration file in the project files to define the pipeline.
 A pipeline is made of up a series of sequential stages.
 A stage is made up of one or more jobs that can run in parallel.
 The `.gitlab-ci.yml` file defines the stages, jobs, what occurs in each job and the order in which the stages execute.

 CI/CD for a network as code departs slightly from a traditional software code workflow.
 For our use case, first we must build and provision a simulation network that represents production.
 Building a simulation from scratch is the current paradigm that we use for our golden standard configurations.
 After creating a fresh simulation, we can then deploy our IaC to that contains our changes.
 Then, with those changes, we perform a testing phase to ensure that the network is functional for our needs.
 If all of that provisioning, deploying, and testing is successful, we can be confident that the same process, on production equipment, will share that same success.